joyrex2001/kubedock/README.md

 The pods that are created by kubedock can be customized with additional configuration by providing a pod template with `--pod-template`.
 If this is provided, all pods that are created by kubedock will use the provided pod template as a base.
 Note that containers and volumes are ignored in these templates.

+## Kubernetes labels and annotations

+Labels that are added to container images are added as annotations and labels to the created kubernetes pods.
+Additional labels and annotations can be added with the `--annotation` and `--label` cli argument.
+Environment variables that start with `K8S_ANNOTATION_` and `K8S_LABEL_` will be added as a kubernetes annotation or label as well.
+For example `K8S_ANNOTATION_FOO` will create an annotation `foo` with the value of the environment variable.
+Note that annotations and labels added via environment variables or cli will not be processed by kubedock if they have a specific control function.
+For these occasions specific environment variables and cli arguments are present.

 ## Resources cleanup

 Kubedock will dynamically create pods and services in the configured namespace.
 If kubedock is requested to delete a container, it will remove the pod and related services.
 Kubedock will also delete all the resources (services and pods) it created in the running instance before exiting (identified with the `kubedock.id` label).